databricks/databricks-sdk-py/docs/workspace/compute/clusters.rst

     restart an all-purpose cluster.
 Multiple users can share such clusters to do collaborative interactive analysis.

-    IMPORTANT: Databricks retains cluster configuration information for up to 200 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler.
+    IMPORTANT: Databricks retains cluster configuration information for terminated clusters for 30 days.
 To keep an all-purpose cluster configuration even after it has been terminated for more than 30 days, an administrator can pin a cluster to the cluster list.

     .. py:method:: change_owner(cluster_id: str, owner_username: str)